Teach English in Spain

-The usual setup involves you living with the family that you are hired by, and you will give private English lessons to either the children or the adults several times each week.
+Typically, the setup entails you residing with the family that hires you and providing private English lessons to either the children or the adults several times each week.
 This is an excellent opportunity to get a closer look at the culture of Spain, and you will also become part of the family you work for.
 You’ll get to know the students and the adults quite well and gain valuable teaching experience simultaneously.

 Popular Teaching Destinations in Spain

 If you want to teach English in Spain, you have plenty of options.
 There are leading positions located across the country, ranging from busy cities to quiet village schools.
 If you work with the Ministry of Education, applying for a job as a Language and Cultural Assistant, you don’t get to decide your placement.
 If you want to pick where you teach, you have to look at either applying to be a teacher privately or working as a tutor.

 Some of the most popular teaching locations in Spain include Madrid, Barcelona, Valencia, and Seville.